Microsoft/MCW-Azure-Blockchain/Whiteboard design session/WDS trainer guide - Azure Blockchain.md

 - The Azure Service Bus is used to more easily support integration with additional applications or systems to extend functionality of the solution.

-The workflow of tracking packages throughout the supply chain is implemented by custom Smart Contracts built on top of the Ethereum Blockchain.
+The workflow of tracking packages throughout the supply chain is implemented by custom Smart Contracts built on top of the Ethereum blockchain ledger.
 The Blockchain enables an immutable store that prevents fraud, and other causes of data corruption.
 The workflow and compliance enforcement is implemented by writing Smart Contracts authored with the Solidity programming language.
 Once the Smart Contract is created and deployed for a Contract, it can be guaranteed that the compliance and possession by Counterparties of packages is maintained.
 The Smart Contracts also enable the Blockchain network to verify and enforce the compliance requirements in a more automated fashion, while also creating a single system for all shipping partners to participate and cooperate through.

 **Design the IoT (Internet of Things) device and sensor integration**